Stepson of target in Russia probe testifies to grand jury

-The stepson of conservative writer Jerome Corsi, a target in the special counsel's Russia investigation, has appeared before a grand jury.
+The stepson of conservative writer Jerome Corsi, who is a target in the special counsel's Russia investigation, appeared before a grand jury on Thursday and was questioned about a computer that he and Corsi had discussed being "scrubbed," his lawyer said.

-Andrew Stettner was questioned for about an hour Thursday at the federal courthouse in Washington, D.C.
+Andrew Stettner spent about an hour facing questions at the federal courthouse in Washington.

-Corsi is an associate of ex-Trump campaign adviser Roger Stone.
-Investigators are looking into whether Corsi and Stone had advance knowledge of WikiLeaks' plan to release hacked material damaging to Hillary Clinton's presidential bid.
+Corsi is an associate of former Trump campaign adviser Roger Stone, and special counsel Robert Mueller's investigators are trying to determine whether Corsi and Stone had advance knowledge of WikiLeaks' plans to release hacked material damaging to Hillary Clinton's 2016 presidential effort.

-Corsi and Stettner's lawyer Larry Klayman says prosecutors questioned Stettner about a computer Corsi asked his stepson to "scrub."
-Corsi said he wanted Stettner to refurbish the old computer for his wife to use.
+But prosecutors did not ask Stettner about any other topics and did not question him about Stone, said lawyer Larry Klayman, who represents Stettner and Corsi.

 Digital Access For Only $0.99